 There is a strong thread of digital literacy that runs through the English curriculum across both key stages.
 Online texts in English, Guided Reading, recording stories verbally and using movies, researching and using imagery for written language.

 Computing opportunities also exist beyond the school gates as children are encouraged to promote learning at home through access to the school blog, Times Table Rockstars and Purple Mash where they can publish their learning.
-Assessment and recording of Computing is through the online scheme used through KS1 and KS2, which is personalised and also photographic evidence, as appropriate.
-Within the school’s assessment and recording Portfolios, progression and coverage is monitored.
+Assessment and recording of Computing is done through observations, learning stored on the Google Drive and also photographic evidence, as appropriate.